What does it take to honor your boundaries and live from that authentic place inside you? Do you earn the respect you deserve?

 When you think of why you’d want to honor your personal boundaries, think about it in terms of wanting to be respected.
 Respected in your role in your family, at work, with friends, or amongst strangers.
 More people will respect you once they know where you stand.

 Not everyone will, but many will until you let them know it’s not okay to do so.
-And even when you honor your boundaries, there are still people that will try to violate them because that’s who they are.
+Even when you honor your boundaries, there are still people that will try to violate them because that’s who they are.

 You really get to find out who your real friends are when you start honoring your boundaries.
 Some people won’t understand at first, because they may be used to seeing you in a certain way.
 However, those that love you most will support you most.